Ubaid97/python_classes/README.md

 # Python classes
 ## Object-Oriented Programming
-- 4 pillars
+### 4 pillars
 - Inheritance
+    - Eliminates redundant code
+    - Allows the use of functions and variables from a parent class
 - Encapsulation
+    - Reduces complexity and increases reusability
+    -
 - Abstraction
+    - Reduces complexity and isolate impact of changes
 - Polymorphism
+    - Refactor code or case statements
+    - Allows us to change behaviours or attributes/variables
 - Classes are the main tools for implementing these pillars
 - Classes are a way of bringing data and functionality together
 ### Creating a class